The Website The Birds Maps Virtual Tour Email us

 Where to See Them in the Park

 Baltimore Orioles usually stay in the canopy.
 They can be difficult to find among the leaves, even when singing.
 Orchard Orioles tend to stay from mid-story to the canopy, and they sometimes will go into the stream.

-Male Baltimore Orioles are unmistakable.
+Adult male Baltimore Orioles are unmistakable in the spring.
 They are bright orange with a black head and back.
 They have a large, triangular gray bill.
 The wings are black with a white wingbar and other white feathering.
 They sometimes bathe in the stream, splashing around and getting very wet.

 Orchard Orioles are about 20 percent smaller than the Baltimore.
 The bill is shorter, and the wingbars are not as prominent.
 The adult male Orchard Oriole's head and back are black, while the underparts are deep chestnut.

 Female Orchard Orioles are dull yellow-green with gray wings.
 Because they do not have any prominent fieldmarks to differentiate them from many other plain-looking birds, you need to look at features such as size, bill shape, and body shape.

 Second-year male Orchard Orioles are easier to identify than the females.
 They are yellower and have a black beard.

 The vocalizations of the two orioles are not alike.
 The Baltimore Oriole's song is a flutelike whistle.
 It sounds as if the bird is practicing a song, stopping, and then trying the song again.
 Baltimore Orioles have a large repertoire of songs to practice, so learning the tonal quality is more important than learning individual phrases.
 They often sing in the canopy, where it is easier to hear them than to see them.
 The Orchard Oriole sounds like a House Finch whose long warbled song has harsh notes interspersed.